pheintzman/RefineAlign/README.md

 	# REFERENCE_ID: Just the file name (without .fasta extension)

 # Generates:
+- A final alignment of all sequences (INPUT_FASTA.aln.coordinates_fixed.aln.fasta)
-- A final alignment of all sequences
+- A final alignment of all sequences with superfluous gaps and N positions removed (INPUT_FASTA.aln.curated.fasta)
-- A collapsed alignment of haplotypes
+- A collapsed alignment of haplotypes (INPUT_FASTA.aln.curated.haplotypes.fasta)
-- A sequence to haplotype lookup
+- A sequence to haplotype lookup (INPUT_FASTA.aln.curated.haplotype_mapping.tsv)

 # Citation:
 RefineAlign first appears in Sharif et al. 2026, so for now please cite: